Occupational Requirements Survey

 - Very loud – rock concert or jackhammer work.

-- Outdoors – is considered present when two conditions exist, (1) a worker performs typical job duties outdoors or a worker moves between different work sites during the workday and (2) a worker is unprotected and exposed to the elements.
+- Outdoors – considered present when two conditions exist, (1) a worker performs critical tasks outdoors and (2) a worker is unprotected and exposed to the elements.
+A work site is considered protected when it has a roof and at least three sides.

 Physical demands

-- Strength level – A job is classified into strength five levels: sedentary, light, medium, heavy, and very heavy.
+- Strength level – a job is classified into five strength levels: sedentary, light, medium, heavy, and very heavy.
 The strength level is determined by how much weight a worker is required to lift or carry, how often they have to lift or carry that weight, as well as standing and walking in some special cases.
-Pushing or pulling – Pushing or pulling can be done with the hands and arms, feet and legs, or feet only.
 Additional detail on the calculation of strength levels is available in the Handbook of Methods.